- Catch CAT

 Potential CAT Mobility customers and renewing clients must complete an eligibility screening process in order to keep paratransit services at the most efficient level possible for all clients.

-- Open and print the application by clicking here, visit the Joe Murray Rivers, Jr. Intermodal Transit Center at 610 W. Oglethorpe Avenue, Savannah, GA 31401, Monday-Friday, 7:00 AM-8:00 PM to pick up a hard copy, or call (912) 233-5767 to request that an application be mailed to you.
+- Open and print the English application by clicking here or the Spanish application by clicking here visit the Joe Murray Rivers, Jr. Intermodal Transit Center at 610 W. Oglethorpe Avenue, Savannah, GA 31401, Monday-Friday, 7:00 AM-8:00 PM to pick up a hard copy, or call (912) 233-5767 to request that an application be mailed to you.

 * Alternative formats of the application such as large print and braille are available upon request.
 Please call (912) 629-3901.